 Edwin Zea Escamilla studied architecture in Colombia and holds an MSc in Urban Environmental Management from Wageningen University, with an emphasis on sustainable construction.
 In 2010, he started working as a research assistant at the Chair of Sustainable Construction at the Swiss Federal Institute of Technology ETH Zurich, and received his doctoral degree in 2016.
-He is currently Head of Sustainable Real Estate at the Centre for Corporate Responsibility and Sustainability, in the University of Zürich in Switzerland.
+He is currently at ETH Zürich.

 Dr Zea Escamilla’s research focuses on the life cycle and sustainability assessment of construction materials and buildings with a global perspective.
 His work makes special emphasis on the potential use of alternative construction materials, like bamboo, for affordable housing and post-disaster reconstruction projects.
 As part of this body of work, Dr. Zea Escamilla has developed methodologies for the cost-effective production of life-cycle assessment data for bamboo-based construction materials and an approach to integrate geographical information systems with a life-cycle assessment, in order to analyse the environmental impact of using bamboo based construction materials around the world.

 Wallbaum, H., Ostermeyer, Y., Salzer, C., Zea Escamilla, E. 2012.
 Indicator based sustainability assessment tool for affordable housing construction technologies.
 Journal of Ecological indicators.
 18, 353–364.